telerik/teststudio-docs/docs/general-information/create-test-standalone/add-test.md

 ---
 title: Add A Test To The Project
 page_title: Add A Test To The Project
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Test Studio add a new test into a test project.
+How to add and record a test in Test Studio.
+Load test wpf test manual test web test"
 position: 1
 ---
 # Add A Test To The Project (Standalone)